 Toner | Developer | Bowl | Brush | Measuring bottle

 UPDATE--- Wella Toner:-NEW LINK ABOVE- still 7A just now updated to 'medium cool blonde'- same thing just name was changed

 1. Dampen hair and make sure it's clean.
 It's best to take a shower or wash your hair (shampoo only) and then apply the toner when it's wet.

 2. Mix 1 OZ toner (I use Wella 7A) with 2 OZ of developer (I use Wella Developing lotion) into a bowl.
-I use a applicator bottle to measure it out but you can also use a measuring beaker.
+I use a applicator bottle to measure it out.

 This is enough for my hair (and I actually get two uses out of the toner) but if you need more just add on each side or double it.
 If you need to squeeze out all the product, use this tube key, it works so well!

 3. Apply the mixture on your damp hair with a brush to make sure you get all areas.
 I started on the ends first since that's where all my orangey parts are and I worked my way to my roots.